Child giving her teddy bear a shot

 Contact your medical provider if you have any questions about vaccines.

-Centers for Disease Control and Prevention (2023) Stay Up to Date with Vaccines at
+Centers for Disease Control and Prevention (2024) Staying Up to Date with COVID-19 Vaccines at https://www.cdc.gov/covid/vaccines/stay-up-to-date.html

 This article was made possible with funding from the Heising-Simons Foundation.